-Here is a dose of truth: You can run eight miles a day and practice mindfulness but if you prefer fast food over a home-cooked meal, then you’re always going to be standing in the shadow of your anxiety.
+Here is a dose of truth: You can run eight miles a day and practice mindfulness but if you prefer fast food over a home-cooked meal, then you’re always going to be standing in the shadow of your grief.
 I know that can be hard to hear.
 You might even be thinking that you’re doing everything right.
 What harm can a couple of fries and a burger do?
 Not a lot if it’s a once in a while indulgence but weekly?
 A lot more than you think.

 When you eat a diet high in processed foods it decreases the number of good bacteria in your gut.
 This imbalance can cause increased sugar cravings, which in turn promotes the growth of harmful gut bacteria and the cycle repeats itself.
 Now before we dive in any further, let’s explore a little bit about the microbiota.